Anerti/OVERTHEWIRE/bandit.md

-*notice: The author admits that the reader has read all the explanations from the previous levels in order to understand the explanations provided at level X.*
+*notice: The author admits that the reader has read all the explanations from the previous levels in order to understand the explanations provided at level X. The password or the challenge of any level can change anytime*

 # Level 0 ---> Level 1